‘Mainacht’ Wood Sage

 1997 Perennial Plant Association Perennial Plant of the Year

 Salvia x sylvestris L. is the correct and accepted scientific name of this cultivar.
-It was named and described by Carl von Linnaeus in Species Plantarum in 1753.
+Both the genus and species were named and described as such by Carl von Linnaeus in Species Plantarum in 1753.

 I bought my first Salvia x sylvestris ‘Mainacht’ from the discount rack at Lowe’s in Greenville, Mississippi in August 2012.
 The tag said Salvia nemorosa ‘May Night’.
 I bought my second from a local Lowe’s a year after I moved back to the family farm in mid-Missouri in 2014.
 This cultivar is also marketed under the names Salvia x Superba ‘May Night’, Salvia nemorosa ‘May Night’, and Salvia sylvestris ‘May Night’.